 Sweet potato structure

 In addition to stumbling over the name, people sometimes confuse themselves about which plant part makes sweet potatoes.
-Sweet potatoes (and yams for that matter) are properly called root vegetables because they are root tubers.
+Sweet potatoes are properly called root vegetables because they are root tubers.
 They are swollen storage structures derived from roots.
 By contrast, white potatoes (Solanum tuberosum) are stem tubers, and a topic for another post.
 Admittedly, sweet potatoes do not look like roots.

 They are not tap roots, fat at the top and tapering to the bottom like carrots, parsnips, beets, and turnips.
 It can even be difficult to tell which end of a sweet potato is the “top” because a sweet potato plant does not make one large main root but may develop several tubers from its lateral roots.